-- 4. Put the socket back into the light assembly, and turn it clockwise to lock it in place. - 5.
+- 4. Reinstall the socket into the light assembly by turning it clockwise until it locks. - 5.
 Turn on the lights to make sure the new bulb is working. - 6.
 Put the light assembly back into the body, bottom first.
 Push on the top edge until it snaps into place.